Nef cones of Hilbert schemes of points on some K3 surfaces: The nef cones

 \begin{lemma} We have the following intersection numbers.

 \end{lemma}

 \begin{corollary} We have the following equalities in $\Pic(Q')$. \end{corollary}

 Recall the theorem of Fujita (see \cite[Theorem 2.8]{Fujita}), which says that if a line bundle $\mathcal{O}(D)$ on a projective variety restricts to an ample line bundle on the base locus $\mathrm{Bs}(|D|)$, then $\mathcal{O}(D)$ is semiample, i.e. $\mathcal{O}(mD)$ is basepoint free for $m\gg 0$.
-Since a semiample line bundle is nef, it is sufficient to know that the candidate nef class is semiample.
+Since a semiample line bundle generates a ray of the nef cone by definition, it is sufficient to know that the candidate nef class is semiample.

 \begin{proposition} Let $\Gamma_t$ denote the class Then $\Gamma_t$ is semiample for $0 < t < 2$. \end{proposition} \begin{proof} By applying the construction about pullbacks of line bundles, we have $\phi^*L_i^{[2]} = w_i^{[2]}$ and $\phi^*B_Q = B_X$.
 Away from the base locus $\Gamma_t$ is nef.
 Now, we first deal with $S$.
 Set $E = c_1(\mathcal{O}_{\mathbb{P} T_X|_R}(1))$.
 By \ref{fiber1}, $B_X|_S \cdot F = -2$.
 Since the restrictions to $S$ of $w_i^{[2]}$ are nef (see \cite{Laz}), $\Gamma_t$ is nef.
 Since it is the sum of nef classes and is not a multiple of $F$, it cannot lie on the edge of the $\mathrm{Nef}(S)$.
 So $\Gamma_t|_S$ is ample.
 For $Q'$, by the intersection numbers computed above in Corollary \ref{Q_prime_res}, we have $\Gamma_t \in \mathrm{Nef}(Q')$ and for $0 < t < 2$, $\Gamma_t$ is ample.
 So $\Gamma_t$ restricts to an ample line bundle on the entire base locus.
 By Fujita's theorem, we are done. \end{proof}